Claude Puel: Lille

 Lille were one of the winners of the 2004 UEFA Intertoto Cup, having defeated União de Leiria of Portugal 2–0 in extra time in the final after a goalless aggregate draw.

 Lyon

 Puel joined Lyon, the team who had won the last seven French league titles, on a four-year contract on 18 June 2008.
 In 2010, he helped the club reach the semi-final of the Champions League for the first time in its history.
 In his final game in charge in May 2011, he defeated his former club Monaco and ended their 34-year spell in the top flight.
 Lyon terminated his contract on 20 June 2011, although he had just finished third, as he had not won a trophy in his three seasons.

 Nice

-Claude Puel presented with a Nice's shirt in 2013.

 On 23 May 2012, Puel reached agreement on a three-year deal with Nice.

 Southampton

 On 30 June 2016, Puel was appointed the manager of Southampton on a three-year deal.
 On 14 June 2017, Puel's contract was "terminated with immediate effect".
 His sacking yielded mixed reactions.
 In his only season in charge, Southampton reached the League Cup final and recorded an 8th-place finish in the Premier League, albeit with 17 fewer points than his predecessor Ronald Koeman attained the season prior.
 Puel was particularly criticised for his defensive tactics, with Southampton's scoring record one of the poorest in the league.
 Sports journalist Paul Doyle called Puel "a victim of Southampton's admirably unreasonable expectations".